-Ms. Sembler is a Jewish educator, serving as both the director of engagement at Congregation B’nai Israel in St. Petersburg, Fla., and the director of Kesher, a Jewish afterschool program for students at the Ben Gamla Hebrew Language charter school in Clearwater, Fla.
+Ms. Sembler is a Jewish educator and serves as the director of engagement at Congregation B’nai Israel in St. Petersburg, Florida.

 She began her career as a staff writer for the St. Petersburg Times (now the Tampa Bay Times) after earning her bachelor's degree in newspaper journalism and political science from Syracuse University.
 She later earned a master's degree in English from the University of South Florida.

-Ms. Sembler lives in Seminole, Fla., with her husband Greg.
-They are the parents of four university students.
+Ms. Sembler lives in Seminole, Florida, with her husband, Greg.
+They are the parents of four adult children.